OXFORD UNIVERSITY LANGUAGE CENTRE

 - Please set out any time-critical factors of which the decision-maker should be aware

 - A statement that the information you are supplying is true, correct and complete, to the best of your knowledge.

 Complaints which the Administration Team cannot answer will be referred within the Language Centre as follows:

-- Modern language courses, to the Head of Modern Language Programmes (after 30 October 2017, prior to that to the Director of the Language Centre)
+- Modern language courses, to the Head of Modern Language Programmes

-- English courses, to the Assistant Director
+- Academic English courses, to the Head of Academic English

 We aim to acknowledge complaints made under Stage 2 within 5 working days and send a response sent 28 working days.